NICK LUBY, CO-DIRECTOR

 Susan was a prizewinner of the Thousand Islands Chopin Competition, the Bauru-Atlanta Competition, the Burgos International Music Festival Competition, the Arthur Fraser International Piano Competition, South Carolina MTNA Young Artist Competition, and the University of South Carolina Concerto Competition.
 Her summer festival appearances include Pianofest in the Hamptons, the Banff Piano Master Class, Burgos International Music Festival, the Southeastern Piano Festival, and Brevard Music Center.

 Susan is a graduate of the Eastman School of Music and the University of South Carolina.
 Her primary teachers have included Marina Lomazov, Joseph Rackers, and Enrico Elisi.
 She currently studies at the Peabody Conservatory with Boris Slutsky.

-SCOTT BURKHOLDER, BUSINESS MANAGER
+SCOTT BURKHOLDER, BUSINESS STRATEGIST